 SI Unit of Surface Tension

-The SI unit of surface tension is newton per meter or N/m.
+The SI unit of surface tension is a Newton per meter or N/m.

 Other Common Surface Tension Units

-The cgs unit of surface tension is dyne per centimetre.
+The cgs unit of surface tension is dyne per centimeter.
 It can be represented as;

-It can also be measured as surface energy using J/m2 or alternatively ergs per square centimetre.
+It can also be measured as surface energy using J/m2 or alternatively ergs per square centimeter.